Firehouse Subs Funds for Public Safety Organizations in Company Communities - Applications due November 28

 Cities are eligible for these grants for residental curbside recycling.

-Government institutions such as fire departments and schools allowed under Internal Revenue Code 170(c) are also eligible.
+Government institutions such as fire departments and schools allowed under Internal Revenue Code 170(c) are eligible.

 Cities that may operate animal shelters or adoption facilities may apply for disaster relief grants.